UK records more than 50,000 new COVID cases for sixth day running – as number of deaths passes 75,000

 Written by on 3 January 2021

-It takes the total number of people who have died within 28 days of a positive COVID test in the UK to 75,024.
+It takes the total number of people who have died within 28 days of a positive coronavirus test in the UK to 75,024.

 Among the latest figures, a further 386 people have died with the virus in England, according to the NHS.

-The patients were aged between 30 and 107 and all except 18 of those had known underlying health conditions.
+The patients were aged between 30 and 107 and all except 18 (who were aged between 59 and 95) of those had known underlying health conditions.

 Public Health Wales said there had been 56 further deaths and Northern Ireland reported another six.
 Scotland did not report any further coronavirus-related deaths on Sunday.